 Error F occurs during a firing segment programmed to decrease the temperature.
-When the kiln is maintaining the requires that the kiln maintain a minimum fall of 12° F (4.8° C) per hour.
+When the kiln is maintaining the programmed set point this error is not checked.
+If the kiln is unable to maintain the programmed set point the controller then requires that the kiln maintain a minimum fall of 12°F (4.8°C) per hour.